mahendrabalal/mahendrabalal/README.md

 # Hi there, I'm Mahendra Balal! 👋

-### 🚀 A passionate Full-Stack Developer based in Porto, Portugal.
+### 🚀 A Full-Stack Developer based in Porto, Portugal.

 - 🔭 Currently working on **Kariz** as Intern.
 - 🌱 Always learning and exploring new technologies